marstangg/tributepage/readme.md

 ### <u>Deployment</u>
 This website has been hosted on GitHub pages, and it is deployed directly from the master branch.
 Therefore, once a new commit has been done the changes will automatically take effect on the master branch.

-Additionally, if you wish to run the code locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/marstangg/tributepage into your terminal.
-In order to cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ### <u>Credits</u>
 The links provided on the website are as follows:

 Verified Twitter Account:
 https://twitter.com/aboveandbeyond?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor